 4. Cooked, non-starchy vegetables

-Think spinach, zucchini, or carrots—steamed until very soft.
-The heat breaks down the tough cellulose fibers that your "sleepy" gut might struggle to process.
+Think spinach, zucchini, or carrots, steamed until very soft.
+The heat breaks down the tough cellulose structures that your "sleepy" gut might struggle to process.
+This usually improves tolerance even though total fiber content does not necessarily drop much with cooking.

 5. Fermented foods (sauerkraut or kimchi)

-The data: A 2021 study in Cell showed that a diet high in fermented foods quickly increases microbial diversity and lowers inflammatory markers—making them ideal during the refeeding window when your gut is most receptive.
+The data: A 2021 study in Cell showed that a diet high in fermented foods quickly increases microbial diversity and lowers inflammatory markers, which fits the refeed window when your gut is more open to change.

 Foods to avoid when breaking a fast

-Common mistakes usually involve "rewarding" yourself with comfort foods.
-Avoid these for at least the first 24 hours of refeeding:
+A lot of people break a fast with comfort food as a reward.
+Skip these for at least the first 24 hours of refeeding:

-- Refined sugars & flour: White bread, pasta, and sweets will cause a massive insulin spike, leading to rapid water retention (edema) and potential electrolyte crashes.
+- Refined sugars & flour: White bread, pasta, and sweets can cause an insulin spike 2–3 times larger than normal after fasting because of heightened insulin sensitivity.
+This leads to rapid water retention (edema) and potential electrolyte crashes.

 - Alcohol: Your liver is busy processing ketones and toxins.
-Alcohol will hit you significantly harder than usual and can cause severe hypoglycemia.
+Alcohol will hit you much harder than usual and can cause severe hypoglycemia.
+Drinking in a fasted state leads to less favorable alcohol kinetics than drinking with food.

-- Large amounts of dairy: Many people become temporarily lactose intolerant after an extended fast because the production of the lactase enzyme slows down.
+- Large amounts of dairy: Many people become temporarily lactose intolerant after an extended fast because lactase enzyme production slows down when there is no lactose to process.
+Up to 65% of the global adult population has some degree of lactose malabsorption, and fasting can temporarily push borderline individuals into symptomatic intolerance.

 Supplement considerations